pyvivid/K8S-References/04_01_Networking-Basics.md

 ...
 ```
 With the above configuration, the node checking for the IP of the other node, will first check in the local hosts file and then the DNS.<br>
-If we switch the order of the "files dns" to "dns   files", the node will first check on dns first and then the local.<br>
+If we switch the order of the "files dns" to "dns   files", the node will first check on local /etc/hosts file and then the dns file, which is /etc/resolv.conf.<br>

 Additionally you can add another DNS server info in the /etc/resolv.conf file, like<br>
 ```